 Gorilla trekking is the park’s main activity.
 Other attractions include the batwa trail experience and cultural tours in the communities near the park.
 The park is divided in 4 sectors in which trekking is done including; Rushaga, Buhoma, Nkuringo and Ruhija, these sectors have different families of gorillas each with their own characters.

 Forest walks are also incredible activities done in the impenetrable forest.
 The most popular is the waterfalls hike involving moderate climbing through the forest and the fern trees which bring you to a series of 3 waterfalls.

-Community tours are also carried out in the park.
+Community tours are also carried out in Bwindi Impenetrable national park.
 The major ones Buhoma community tour and the Batwa community.
 The Buhoma community tour enable you explore the local customs and traditions, visit handcrafts made by the locals and also offer music, dance and drama for their visitors.
 The Batwa community is the indigenous (pygmies) people who occupied the forest, they have a rich culture that is worth visiting especially when it comes to their way of life which includes hunting, meals and entertainment.

 Bwindi impenetrable national park is located in the southwestern part of Uganda on the rim of the rift valley in Kisoro district, near Democratic Republic of Congo and Virunga national park with hillsides covered by biological varied impenetrable forest.

-Murchison falls national park can be accessed from the Airport or Kampala through Mbarara to Kabale highway taking about 8 hours drive using both public and private means.
+Bwindi impenetrable national park can be accessed from the Airport or Kampala through Mbarara to Kabale highway taking about 8 hours drive using both public and private means.
 However when using public means, early departures are required to catch up the buses and more expenses to reach the park area, which is usually not reliable.